 When you call Child Development Dayhomes looking for a Dayhome, we will refer you to several Dayhomes in your area that are able to care for your child.
 We require both the parent and child to meet the Dayhome Educator and see the Dayhome.

 Meals and Snacks

-Look for a bright welcoming home environment, a child friendly atmosphere with children's artwork displayed, and a positive interaction between the dayhome educator and your child.
+Look for a bright welcoming home environment, a child-friendly atmosphere with children's artwork displayed, and positive interaction between the Dayhome Educator and your child.

 Activities and Field Trips

 Talk to the Dayhome Educator about daily indoor and outdoor activities, where children will spend most of their day and field trips.